How Hard Is Security+? Rated by Your Background (2026)

 Table of Contents

-The short answer: Security+ is moderately difficult, sitting comfortably in the intermediate certification tier.
-It's harder than A+ and Network+, but significantly more accessible than advanced certifications like CISSP or CISM.
+Security+ is moderately difficult, sitting comfortably in the intermediate certification tier.
+It is harder than A+ and Network+, but significantly more accessible than advanced certifications like CISSP or CISM.
 For most candidates with some IT background, Security+ requires 2-3 months of dedicated study to pass confidently.

 Here's what makes Security+ uniquely challenging: